-Another key program under the CARES Act is the Paycheck Protection Program ("PPP"), administered by the Small Business Administration ("SBA") which provided funding to qualifying businesses and organizations.
+A key program under the CARES Act is the Paycheck Protection Program ("PPP"), administered by the Small Business Administration ("SBA") which provided funding to qualifying businesses and organizations.
 These loans are 100% guaranteed by the SBA and have no allowance for loan losses allocated to them based on the nature of the guarantee.
 These loans carry a fixed rate of 1.00% and a term of two years (loans made before June 5, 2020, subject to extension to five years with the consent of the lender) or five years (loans made on or after June 5, 2020), if not forgiven, in whole or in part.
 Under this program, we have originated approximately \$366.1 million in principal amount of PPP loans to local borrowers.
-As of September 30, 2021, borrowers had applied for and received forgiveness on \$225.4 million in PPP loans.
+As of September 30, 2022, borrowers had received forgiveness or have made payments on \$355.9 million in PPP loans.